Ask a doctor about a prescription for IOMERON 300 MG IODO/ML INJECTABLE SOLUTION

 Iomeprol

-No use Iomeron 300 mg Iodo/ml solución inyectable
+Do not use Iomeron 300 mg Iodo/ml injectable solution

-Genital tract examinations are contraindicated in case of suspected pregnancy or confirmed pregnancy and in case of acute inflammation.
+Investigations of female genitals are contraindicated in cases of suspected or confirmed pregnancy and in cases of acute inflammation.

-The immediate repetition of Iomeron administration in case of a failure in the technique is contraindicated in myelography.
+Immediate repetition of Iomeron administration if a technical failure occurs is contraindicated in myelography.

-It is recommended to perform fluoroscopy to minimize extravasation during injection.
+Fluoroscopy is recommended to minimize extravasation during injection.

 You may experience a short-term cerebral disorder, called encephalopathy, during or shortly after the imaging procedure.
 Inform your doctor immediately if you notice any symptoms related to this condition, described in section 4.

-Severe skin reactions, including Stevens-Johnson syndrome (SSJ), toxic epidermal necrolysis (TEN), acute generalized pustular psoriasis (AGPP), and drug reaction with eosinophilia and systemic symptoms (DRESS), have been associated with the use of Iomeron.
-Seek medical attention immediately if you observe any symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions, including Stevens-Johnson syndrome (SSJ), toxic epidermal necrolysis (TEN), acute generalized exanthematous pustulosis (AGEP), and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in association with Iomeron use.
+Seek immediate medical attention if you observe any symptoms related to these severe skin reactions, described in section 4.

 Consult your doctor before starting to use Iomeron 300 mg Iodo/ml injectable solution.